code4policy/modules/finalproject/project.md

 >
 >so that ____.

 The user stories should be well defined.
-Each card should have an explicit "definition of done" and should meet I-N-V-E-S-T. The 5-6 stories that you and your team have commited to for the last sprint should be labeled somehow.
-There should also be additional user stories that are maybe less fleshed out further down in that list.
+Each card should have an explicit "definition of done" and should mostly meet I-N-V-E-S-T. The stories that you and your team have commited to for the last sprint should be labeled somehow.
+There should also be additional user stories that are maybe less fleshed out further down in your Backlog.

 ### Sprint Planning
 Your team will hold a sprint-planning meeting at the start of the project period.
 This meeting will be split into two parts as described in "SCRUM: A Breathtakingly Breif and Agile Introduction".
 Re-read the section on sprint planning before starting this meeting.